felskeM/shpe-uwm/README.md

 # SHPE UWM Website

 Welcome to the official repository for the Society of Hispanic Professional Engineers (SHPE) at the University of Wisconsin-Milwaukee (UWM) chapter!
 This website is built to empower Hispanic STEM leaders in our community, share events, programs, and foster connection among students and professionals.

 ## 🚧 Early Development Notice

-> **Note:** This site is in its very early development stages.
+> **Please Note:** This site is in its very early development stages.
 > The deployed version on GitHub Pages is a static export, so some images and visual elements may not appear correctly.
+> We'll link in the official website deployment link once the site reaches its final stages.
 > We're actively working to improve the experience—stay tuned for updates!

 ## 🛠️ Frameworks & Tools